nvolenec-uno/CYBR8420-18FA-TeamPUVW/Code Analysis.md

 ## Code Review Strategy

-Execute an automated scan using SonarQube and Cppcheck static analysis tools of the Samba open source project on Git Hub.
+Our code review strategy began with running some automated scanning tools.
+The automated scanning tools that we were able to run were SonarQube and Cppcheck.
+The SonarQube already had scanned Samba and Cppcheck was able to scan Samba after being downloaded.
+The SonarQube scan showed 2 security errors for 1,422,846 lines of source code in 3,952 files and 877 bugs.
+The Cppcheck scan showed a few errors and potential threats.
+Based on the results from the scans we manually reviewed the code focusing on threats and code that relate to our 5 assurance cases.
+When we found a potential vulnerability we would have someone else look over the same code and if they also thought it was a vulnerability as well we added that to our list of vulnerability findings.
-The attached graphics are from https://SonarCloud.io web site of the results.
+Below are the findings from the automated code scanning.
-The automated scan showed 2 security errors for 1,422,846 lines of source code in 3,952 files.
-We found an addition 3 legitimate security errors which are described in the manual review section below.

 ## Manual Code Review Findings